mleecan/vChallenge/README.md

 Mainly Programmed with Jupyter Notebook vChallenge5.ipynb has all the intenal documents inside.

-Questions 1,2 used mainly used Python in Jupyter Questinn 3, Used Spark and had difficulty with setting up Environment(Spark,winUtils.exe...)
+Questions 1,2 used mainly used Python in Jupyter - Output file - Questinn 3, Used Spark and had difficulty with setting up Environment(Spark,winUtils.exe...)
+I could not get the top 5 advertiser_id, only the max one. - Did not have enough time for this.

 Spark-testing.txt file is my worklog for Troubleshooting issues.